Sri Lanka storms, landslides kill 5, leave 1,000 displaced

-COLOMBO, Sri Lanka (AP) — Heavy rain and lightning strikes across Sri Lanka have left at least five people dead and displaced more than 1,000.
+COLOMBO, Sri Lanka (AP) — Heavy rain and lightning strikes across Sri Lanka have left at least five people dead and displaced more than 1,000, officials said Monday.

-Disaster Management Center officials said Monday that lightning killed three people and landslides killed two others.
+Pradeep Kodippili, a spokesman forf the Disaster Management Center, said lightning killed three people and landslides killed two others in different parts of the island.

-Many parts of the country have been experiencing heavy rains since Sunday, prompting the government to issue landslide warnings for five districts.
+The center said 1,024 people were moved to 20 safe locations.
+Hundreds of army troops were deployed to carry out relief work and rescue operations as heavy rains caused flash floods in many parts of the country.

-The meteorology department has also warned of thunder showers with strong winds in the next 24 hours and asked people to take adequate precautions to minimize damage caused by lightning.
+The country has been experiencing heavy rains since Sunday, prompting the government to issue landslide warnings for five districts.

 Most Read Nation & World Stories